Eddie Rosario Player Props: Braves vs. Red Sox

-Eddie Rosario, with a slugging percentage of .267 in his past 10 games -- including one home run -- will be in action for the Atlanta Braves versus the Boston Red Sox, with John Schreiber on the hill, July 25 at 7:10 PM ET.
+Eddie Rosario, with a slugging percentage of .300 in his past 10 games -- including one home run -- will be in action for the Atlanta Braves against the Boston Red Sox, with Brayan Bello on the hill, July 26 at 7:10 PM ET.

-He had a hitless performance in his previous game (0-for-2) against the Brewers.
+He had a one-hit performance in his last game (1-for-3) against the Red Sox.

 Eddie Rosario Game Info & Props vs. the Red Sox